 Sort, shred, archive and file your remaining paperwork

-Shred paperwork unless there is a clear reason for keeping it.
-On a short-term basis, it’s fine to keep paperwork on a “just-in-case” basis, but you should then make a point of clarifying whether or not it is actually needed and then take action as necessary.
+Shred pupil records unless there is a clear reason for keeping it.
+On a short-term basis, it’s fine to keep paperwork on a “just-in-case” basis, but you should then make a point of clarifying whether or not it is actually needed and then act as necessary.

 If you can’t work out whether or not something is necessary, then you have a serious issue with your data-collection process and need to address it.